valentinayustym014/ReaserchPractices/README.md

 # Reaserch Practices

 In the following repository I attach two of the reaserch practices I worked in 2020.
-In the file
+One of them is called "